erroronline1/caro/readme.md

     * [units]
     * [formcontext][anonymous]
     * [regulatory]
 * calendar.php contains the calendar-class.
 It computes fixed holidays as defined within setup.ini as well as moving holidays according to easter.
-If any of these (good friday, easter monday, acension, pentecost, corpus christi) are not a holiday for your company you will have to edit the function holidays() to not add these to the result.
+Comment not applicable holidays out.

 If you ever fiddle around with the sourcecode:
 * [CSV Processor](#csv-processor) only returns a named array, so you'll have to implement postprocessing of the data by yourself.